Key Takeaways

 - After power surges, expert evaluation is crucial if your ONT malfunctions.

-- Installation mistakes can result in persistent issues, necessitating professional correction.
+- Installation mistakes can lead to persistent issues that require professional correction.

 Preparing for a Service Call